roryp/starter-webflux-server/README.md

-# Spring AI MCP Weather and Echo Server Sample with WebFlux Starter
+# Spring AI MCP Echo Server Sample with WebFlux Starter

 This sample project demonstrates how to create an MCP server using the Spring AI MCP Server Boot Starter with WebFlux transport.
-It implements both a weather service that exposes tools for retrieving weather information using the National Weather Service API and an echo service that provides simple text echo functionality.
+It implements a simple echo service that provides text echo functionality.

 For more information, see the [MCP Server Boot Starter](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-server-boot-starter-docs.html) reference documentation.